- Food allergies are treated by strict avoidance of the food that causes symptoms.

 More severe reactions include:

-- Shortness of breath, trouble swallowing, chest feels tight, wheezing
+- Shortness of breath, trouble swallowing, chest tightness, wheezing

-- Swelling of your tongue, feeling like your throat is closing, coughing repeatedly, scratchy voice
+- Swelling of your tongue, feeling like your throat is closing, coughing repeatedly, scratchy throat

 - Puffiness around your eyes